epxlabs/site-gen/resources/partials/blog-posts/2016-10-31-zsh-colorize-man-pages.markdown

 # Zsh: colorize man pages

-After we got so many bright colors in zsh let's check our man pages.
+Recently we explored how to introduce many beautiful bright colors to your zsh install, let's check our man pages.

-If You didn't add "colored-man-pages" to list of plugins in ~/.zshrc You will see first variant, if added than second.
-But how this works and is there a way to get third?
+If you didn't add "colored-man-pages" to the list of plugins in ~/.zshrc you will see the the following first image, if you have added than you will see the second.
+But how do we get third?

 <table>
   <tr>